 Farwa Sial is a Research Fellow at the University of Manchester in the UK.
 Her research focuses on comparative development, Industrial policy, corporations, economic geography and the changing landscape of development assistance.
 She is co-convenor of the DSA Group Business and Development.
 She is interested in broadening the debate on economics and influencing policy- making to become inclusive of critical ideas.
 She tweets at @FarwaSial.

-Ingrid Harvold Kvangraven (founding editor) is a Lecturer in International Development at the University of York in the UK.
+Ingrid Harvold Kvangraven (founding editor) is a Lecturer in International Development at King’s College, London.
 Her work centers on the role of finance in development, structural features of underdevelopment, and political economy analysis of international development policy.
 She is on the management committee of the Association for Heterodox Economics and is a founding steering group member of Decolonizing and Diversifying Economics.
 She tweets at @ingridharvold.